enso-org/enso/docs/runtime/builtin-base-methods.md

    4. All other arguments are treated as positional arguments to the method.
       Note that according to the language specification, any method must take an argument named `this`.
-Because of a naming conflict with Java, this argument is called `self` in the DSL.
-Please note that it is mandatory to take an argument called `self`, even if it is unused.
+Because of a naming conflict with Java, this argument is called `_this` in the DSL.
+Please note that it is mandatory to take an argument called `_this`, even if it is unused.
    5. The positional arguments can be of any typed specified by the runtime type system (see `org.enso.interpreter.runtime.Types`) or `Object`.
       Arguments typed as `Thunk` mark the argument as suspended in the